Easy Zucchini Fritters (VIDEO)

 - 1/2 tsp ground black pepper

 Wash zucchini and trim off ends.
-Grate on the large holes of a box grater or using the grater attachment for the food processor.
-Place zucchini in a large mixing bowl, stir in 1 tsp salt and set aside for 10 minutes.
+Grate on the large holes of a box grater or use the grater attachment for the food processor.
+Place zucchini in a large mixing bowl, stir in 1 tsp salt, and set aside for 10 minutes.

 After 10 minutes, squeeze handfuls of zucchini tightly over the sink to remove extra water.
 It helps to wring it out in a cheesecloth if you have one.
 It is impressive how much water comes out!
 You should end up with 3 1/2 to 4 cups of squeezed dry zucchini.
 Transfer to a large mixing bowl.

 Add 1/2 cups chopped green onion and 2 lightly beaten eggs.